WhichPodcast Research · Updated 30 June 2026

 For each milestone N ∈ {1, 3, 5, 10, 25, 50, 100, 250, 500}, we compute the share of shows whose lifetime episode count is at least N. This is a snapshot of the current catalogue rather than a cohort survival analysis — it conflates “new shows that will eventually grow” with “old shows that stalled,” so the early-stage attrition rates will look worse than they actually are for any given cohort.
 We may publish a true Kaplan–Meier analysis in a future revision.

 Days between each show's first and most recent episode.
-A show that's still actively publishing has a lifespan-so-far rather than a final lifespan — so the long-tail buckets will continue to grow as currently-active shows accumulate years.
+A currently-publishing show has a span-so-far, not a final lifespan — and active shows are deliberately included in this metric.
+The result: the long-tail buckets will continue to grow as ongoing shows accumulate years, and our median is a lower bound on what a true end-of-life cohort study would find.

 Known limitations